livebook-dev/livebook/README.md

     iframe.
 Set it to "true" to enable it.
 If you do enable it, then the application must run with HTTPS.

+  * `LIVEBOOK_FIPS` - if set to "true" will try to set the fips mode on startup.
+This is currently only supported with the ubi docker build of the image

 <!-- Environment variables -->

 If running Livebook via the command line, run `livebook server --help` to see